 - Not So Stoic: Tuvok shows a brief moment of fear when the Borg try to attach neural doodads to him and Janeway.
 Given what usually follows, this is perfectly understandable.

-- Off-the-Shelf FX: The pile of Borg corpses is actually a twelve-inch pile of Playmates Toys action figures, glued together, repainted and composited at the right scale.
+- Off-the-Shelf FX: The pile of Borg corpses is actually a twelve-inch pile of Playmates Toys action figures that were cut up, glued together, repainted and composited into the scene at the right scale.

 - One-Word Title

 - Near the beginning of the two-parter, Voyager encounters FIFTEEN Borg Cubes closing in behind them...who proceed to more or less IGNORE the starship belonging to one of their primary assimilation targets.

 - Chakotay doesn't respond to the Doctor's Gallows Humor and snaps at B'Elanna, showing just how unhappy he is at being anywhere near the Borg.